ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

   user we care about.
   - Show each project the user owns
   - How much each project has in donations
-  - Which projects a user donated to, and *how much* she donated to each project!
+  - Which projects a user donated to
-  - Which users donated to each of the user's projects, and *how much* was donated per project!
+  - Which users donated to each of the user's projects

 ## Troubleshooting